mjsmyth/abiquo-wiki-examples/README.md

 "`abiheader</ac:parameter><ac:rich-text-body>DELETE_adm_dcs_X.txt<`"
 It should be a valid filename with no spaces and valid characters.

-The example pages are designed to be MANUALLY included in the wiki API reference docs.
+The example pages are designed to be manually included in wiki API reference docs.
 It is possible to search or retrieve page content (using the scripts written by Sarah Maddox, for example) and grep for included page names.

 ### read_files_confluence_pages.py
 Get the 0001 files from the subdirectory specified in the options and check if a Confluence page already exists, and if so, check if it has been modified.
 This script creates three files: `wiki_all_files.json.txt`, `wiki_update.json.txt` and `wiki_prohibited.json.txt` as well as `wiki_options_update.json.txt`.
 You can edit any of these files to change which Confluence pages will be updated by the next script.